BoE says banks would be vulnerable to abrupt rise in global rates

 The 11-member FPC gained legal powers to set capital requirements for banks in April after operating on an interim basis for the previous two years.

-Just a week ago it ordered five banks to raise 13 billion pounds ($20 billion) of extra capital.
+Just a week ago it ordered five banks to raise 13 billion pounds of extra capital.

-Privately, bankers complain that higher capital requirements and limits on leverage are hampering their ability to lend, an argument which has been strongly disputed by the Bank.
+Privately, bankers complain that higher capital requirements and limits on leverage are hampering their ability to lend, an argument which has been strongly disputed by the BoE.

-In its report on Wednesday, the FPC said it saw no contradiction between its calls for higher capital and finance minister George Osborne's request that it heed the impact of its actions on short-term economic growth.
+In its report on Wednesday, the FPC said it saw no contradiction between its calls for higher capital and Chancellor George Osborne's request that it heed the impact of its actions on short-term economic growth.

 King steps down as governor at the end of this week and will be replaced by former Canadian central bank chief Mark Carney, who many economists expect to advocate a long-term commitment to low interest rates as a way to keep down bond yields.